Sen Jones of Alabama calls rival Tuberville ‘Coach Clueless’

 MONTGOMERY, Ala.
-(AP) — Democratic Sen. Doug Jones of Alabama called his Republican challenger Tommy Tuberville “Coach Clueless” on Friday, stepping up his campaign attack on the former college football coach for his recent comments about the coronavirus.
+(AP) — Democratic Sen. Doug Jones of Alabama called Republican challenger Tommy Tuberville “Coach Clueless” on Friday, stepping up attacks on the former college football coach for his recent comments about the coronavirus.

 In a live-streamed campaign event, Jones criticized Tuberville’s reaction to tapes of President Donald Trump saying in February that he knew the severity of the coronavirus.
 Trump said he downplayed the threat to avoid public panic.
 Tuberville, a former college football coach, told FOX10 said he didn’t see the report.
 But he later issued a statement saying the “fake news” would criticize Trump no matter what.